PaulApivat/paulapivat/content/post/dsfs_2/index.md

 ### Exceptions

-The author covers exceptions to make the point that they're not all that bad in Python and it's worth handling exceptions you're self to make code more readable.
+The author covers exceptions to make the point that they're not all that bad in Python and it's worth handling exceptions yourself to make code more readable.
 Here's my own example that's slightly different from the book:

 ```python
 integer_list = [1,2,3]